Chinese Peony: Special Species And How They Were Grown Out

 Pea Green / Ou Green

 Finally, the spotlight now turns to a true one-of-a-kind gem, the Pea Green, or as it’s locally known, Ou Green.
-This showstopper of a Chinese Peony breaks all the norms with its lush green hue.

 It was born in the garden of a family named Ou in Luoyang City about 800 years ago.
 From the humble beginnings of white peonies, the world’s only pure green peony emerged through meticulous cultivation.
 Akin to a finely embroidered ball, the Pea Green got its name because its color resembles fresh peas.